 Weller WE1010NA Digital Soldering Station

-This was the first high-quality pen-style soldering iron I ever used for making jewelry with the Tiffany method.
+The WE1010 was the first high-quality pen-style soldering iron I ever used for making jewelry with the Tiffany method.
 It came with a pencil tip, but once I changed it to a chisel, I was absolutely in love.

 Temperature accuracy and stability are standout with this model.
-If the temperature starts fluctuating (which can happen if your wiring is newer – go figure), just let your iron rest a few seconds until it gets back up to temp.
+If the temperature starts fluctuating (which can happen if your home wiring is newer – go figure), just let your iron rest a few seconds until it gets back up to temp.

 The pen tip means you’re much less likely to want to crowd the hot end with enthusiastic fingers, and working sessions can go longer because it’s so darn lightweight.